 “1967 was momentous for me.
 It was my first season as principal comic.
 Bunny Baron had seen me appearing in a small show at Felixstowe the previous summer and he gave me a chance.
 He paid me £45 per week It was also the first year Toni and I were married.
 We’d got wed the previous February, so, all in all, a very happy year.

 We thought up a few stunts to interest the local paper and hopefully get publicity for the show.
 The best seats cost 6/6d (32.5p).

-I appeared in many more Summer Season at the West Cliff, with my last in 2000.
+I appeared in many more Summer Season at the West Cliff, including the 125th Anniversary year in 2019.
 The Cascade Review I did there in 1996 with Dottie Wayne, Andrew Robley and Gordon & Bunny Jay remains the best and happiest summer season I have ever done.
-The West Cliff has a fine auditorium with exccellent sight lines and a splendid, well-equipped stage.
+The West Cliff has a fine auditorium with excellent sight lines and a splendid, well-equipped stage.

 I have a very soft spot for the West Cliff Theatre and indeed for Clacton.

 God Bless ”

 “When I first came along in 1973 it was my first professional summer season.
 Prior to that I’d been producing amateur shows in Braintree and I came along and found this rather damp theatre that had an awful smell to it.
 There was no heating laid on.